 We also painted their bedroom door black.
 We are in the process of painting all of the interior doors in Benjamin Moore’s Black Beauty.

 I found this adorable bunk bed and it is exactly the style I was envisioning for the girls.
-When I found the matching single bed and cannot describe how elated I was.
-I am absolutely smitten with these vintage metal beds!
+When I found the matching single bed, I cannot even describe how elated I was.
+I am absolutely smitten with these vintage style metal beds!

 We added some twine and clothespins above their dressers so they can display their artwork.
-Hopefully, this will help with keeping artwork off the walls.
+Hopefully, this will help keep artwork off the actual walls.

 My goal was to create a bright and airy space with minimal decor to allow their own unique creative artwork and belongings to be what shines in their room.
 Although things are very black and white, their favorite toys and art are going to be what adds color to their room.
 I am happy with how their room came out and so far the girls are loving their new room!
 Even the cats are liking it.